DiamondLightSource/httomo/docs/source/howto/installation.rst

 Install HTTomo as a pre-built conda Python package
 ==================================================

-This installation is preferable as it should take care all of dependencies for you by getting them from the dedicated anaconda channel.
+This installation is preferable as it should take care all of dependencies including :ref:`backends_list` by getting them from the dedicated anaconda channel.

 .. code-block:: console